This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 For instructions on how to start using Gradle Enterprise in your builds, consult the Getting Started with Gradle Enterprise guide.

-Appendix A: Using Amazon RDS as a Gradle Enterprise user-managed database
+Appendix A: Using Amazon RDS

 AWS managed policy.

-Set up an RDS instance
+2. Set up an RDS Instance

-1. Decide on a root username and password
+A. Create a root username and password

 and «db-root-password»

-2. Create a security group
+B. Create a security group and enable ingress

 Before creating the database, you have to create a security group in the VPC you want to use.
-In this tutorial you will use the eksctl

--created VPC used by your cluster.
 You can use a different VPC, but you will need to make the RDS instance accessible from your cluster (e.g. by peering the VPCs).

 To create the security group, run: